ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

 We use this approach to keep the conversation inside WCS.
 It will be possible to build the response directly inside the rules and the conversation broker will present directly the response from ODM to the end user.

 ## ODM Decision Composer project
-Using Decision Composer, business users can define the decision logic to support a decision point in a business process.
-They defines the data model for the deployable decision service.
-The following diagram shows that the product `recommendation` is the top decision, and user can define the decision logic using a graph:
+Using Decision Composer, business users can model the decision to be taken at a certain point during a business process, or during the flow of a conversation.
+A Decision Project is composed of three parts:
+* the *Data Model* contains the classes and attributes of the data elements which are used within the decision, including for representing its input and output data.
+* the *Decision Model* is a dependency graph used to decompose the main decision to be taken into sub-decisions and input data.
+* the *Decision Logic* are the rules and decision tables implementing each decision (or sub-decision), in a format and language suitable for business user: close to natural language, yet formal enough that it can be compiled into executable form.

+Looking further at the Decision Model for this project, represented in the following diagram, one can see that the product `recommendation` is the top decision:

 ![](docs/dcomp_1.png)